home-assistant/home-assistant.io/source/_integrations/konnected.markdown

   - '@heythisisnate'
 ---

-The `konnected` integration lets you connect wired sensors and switches to a NodeMCU ESP8226 based device running the [open source Konnected software](https://github.com/konnected-io/konnected-security).
+The `konnected` integration lets you connect wired sensors and switches to a Konnected Alarm Panel, or NodeMCU ESP8226 based device running the [open source Konnected software](https://github.com/konnected-io/konnected-security).
 Reuse the wired sensors and siren from an old or pre-wired alarm system installation and integrate them directly into Home Assistant.

 Visit the [Konnected.io website](https://konnected.io) for more information about the Konnected Alarm Panel board and compatible hardware.